 - The company name and contact details of both parties

 - Recent company registration papers for both parties

 - Official legal documents issued by a national authority proving that a merger or acquisition has taken place

 If a RIPE NCC member has changed their legal name, this will need to be updated prior to the RIPE NCC processing any transfers.
 To update the company name in our records, the member can contact the RIPE NCC using the registry update function in the LIR Portal and include:

 - The official legal documents supporting this change

 Further Detail on Transfers

-For further detail refer to the RIPE Document "Transfer of Internet Number Resource Records and Change of a Member's Official Legal Name".
+For further detail please refer to the RIPE NCC Procedural Document, "Transfer of Internet Number Resource Records and Change of a Member's Official Legal Name".